The Woollen Mill

 4 places remaining!
 Book now to avoid disappointment!

 please email Rachel or Tasha - firstname.lastname@example.org to book a place.

 Depending on your length of workshop your experience is completely customizable to you and your preference.
 Our set schedules are for customers who would like to try everything we offer in a short amount of time, and can be altered.
 Although every workshop will begin with a introduction, briefing and a tour of the Woollen Mill so you can understand your surroundings, the history behind the workings and survival of our Woollen Mill.

 Aims and Objectives: Our aims will be to teach you the traditional and more modern methods of the processes we use in the Woollen Mill on a daily basis to create various products, to better your knowledge and understanding of the textile industry as a whole.

-We are proud to open our new Park Mill Woollen Manufactory, an industrially woven collection of red flannel products made here at Park Mill in our traditional Woollen Mill.
+We are proud to announce the opening of our new Park Mill Woollen Manufactory, an industrially woven collection of red flannel products made here at Park Mill in our traditional Woollen Mill.

 Previously in the Woollen Mill...